eddyerburgh/blog/_posts/2016-03-04-validate-rgb-or-rgba-value-in-javascript.md

 comments: []
 ---

 I couldn't find any copy pasta for this problem so I had a look myself.
-Turns out it's easy to validate an RGB or RGBA Value in JavaScript using <a href="http://www.regular-expressions.info/tutorial.html" target="_blank">regEx</a>.
+Turns out it's easy to validate an RGB or RGBA Value in JavaScript using <a rel="noopener" href="http://www.regular-expressions.info/tutorial.html" target="_blank">regEx</a>.

 ## The code